Recurly API v3 Brings New Offerings to Our Developer Community

 The Developer Hub will continue to be updated over time with guides & cookbooks related to using Recurly API v3, Recurly.js, and Webhooks to implement specific use cases.

-Look for more news and information when v3 and the new Developer Portal officially launch, on October 1st.
+Look for more news and information when v3 and the new Developer Portal officially launch.